 Caravan (at Eltham Jazz Club 26 May 2022)

 BYMT Mingus Lockdown Project (premiered 22 Apr 2021)

 BYMT JAZZ SCHOOL

-In January 2017 Lora Dimitrova (head of Keyboard Dept at BYMT) approached me about setting up a brand new Jazz School at BYMT (one of the UK's largest and most successful music hubs) and we set about creating some improvisation classes for the children who were studying music and playing in the various bands and orchestras at the music centre.
-It quickly grew into our two regular improvisation groups, the "Blue Note" group for younger and less experienced improvisers and the "Birdland" group for older and more experienced improvisers.
-We then took on our assistant tutor Joe Boyle, a jazz graduate from the University of Middlesex and a specialist in double bass and guitar.
-In November 2017, and still not a year old, we won the prestigious Will Michael Award and honorary diploma for Jazz Education.
+In January 2017 Lora Dimitrova (Head of Keyboard Dept) asked me to help her set up a new Jazz School at BYMT (Bromley Youth Music Trust), one of the UK's largest music hubs.
+I started running some regular improvisation classes for the children who were playing in the various bands and orchestras at the music centre and with her relentless energy and efforts it quickly grew into two ensembles meeting every week.
+We took on an additional tutor, Joe Boyle - jazz graduate from Middlesex University specialising in bass and guitar and in November 2017 we won the prestigious Will Michael Award and honorary diploma for Jazz Education.
 A national award recognising “outstanding commitment to jazz education” and “acknowledging the work of those field practitioners who are actually delivering jazz education and in many cases helping to combat the widespread jazz phobia among classroom music teachers and instrumental tutors.”

 In the spring of 2018 we ran our first (now annual) "Jazz Day" with an afternoon of masterclasses and evening performance featuring ARQ (The Alison Rayner Quintet) who won the Parliamentary Award for "Best UK Jazz Ensemble 2018".
 It was a great success and included over 40 children learning to improvise and performing on stage alongside the band.